eligosource/eventsourced/README.md

 A channel is an actor that keeps track of successfully delivered event messages.
 Channels are used by event-sourced actors (processors) to prevent redundant message delivery to destinations during event message replay.
 See also section [External Updates](http://martinfowler.com/eaaDev/EventSourcing.html#ExternalUpdates) in Martin Fowler's [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) article as well as section [Channel usage](#step-5-channel-usage) in the [First steps](#first-steps) guide for an example.

-Currently, the library provides two different channel implementations: [`DefaultChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.DefaultChannel) and [`ReliableChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.ReliableChannel) which are explained in the following two subsections.
+Currently, the library provides two different channel implementations, [`DefaultChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.DefaultChannel) and [`ReliableChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.ReliableChannel), and a pattern on top of `ReliableChannel`, a reliable request-reply channel.
+These are explained in the following subsections.

 ### `DefaultChannel`